Honda Pilot Reliability by Year

 New Car Assessment ProgramNCAP crash tests measure how well a vehicle protects occupants in controlled frontal crash, side crash, and rollover scenarios.
 Stars are awarded per category (5 = safest).
 These laboratory results are independent of owner complaints and are performed by NHTSA engineers on new production vehicles.

-- Electrical system complaints total 979, the second-highest category.
+- Electrical system complaints total 989, the second most reported issue.

 - Verify all open recalls at nhtsa.gov/recalls.

-- Request service records for engine and electrical system repairs.
+- Request service records for engine and electrical repairs.

-- Have a mechanic inspect the forward collision avoidance system.
+- Have a mechanic inspect forward collision avoidance system.

 π NHTSA Safety Recalls